omnia-md/PyData2014/slides.md

 class: segue dark nobackground

 ---
-title: Made to be broken
+title: Models are made to be broken
-subtitle: How can we falsify and refine computer based models?
+subtitle: How can we falsify, refine, and use computer based models?

 - Chemistry and biophysics are labor-intensive
 - Thousands of parameters = thousands of measurements
 - Reproducibilty and scalabity
-- Ligand binding, liquid properties, drug properties
+- Can physical models help avoid chemotherapy resistance?

 ---
-title: What if experiments were as easy as Py(thon)?[WIP]
+title: Can experiments be easy as Py(thon)?

 <pre class="prettyprint" data-lang="python">